 14. IDENTIFICATION AND PROTECTION OF RARE, THREATENED AND ENDANGERED SPECIES

-The guidelines used for identification and protection of endangered, rare and threatened species of forest flora and fauna, including features of special biological interest are:
+The guidelines used for identification and protection of ERT species of forest flora and fauna including features of special of special biological interest area:

 Sign boards has been prepared and installed at strategic locations.
 The entry to FPMU area shall be limited to the unauthorized person.
-A schedule for monthly patrols for the year has been developed to control fire, hunting, fishing and collecting activities in forest plantation areas.
+A schedule for monthly patrol for the year has been developed to control fire, hunting, fishing and collecting activities in the forest plantation areas.

 15. HIGH CONSERVATION VALUE (HCVs)